 Wood of Cree Circular

-You need to log in as a member of Walkingworld to access the details for this walk.
-Join or log in above if you are already a member.
-Access is available to Walkingworld subscribers or you can buy the walk individually for £1.95 once you are logged in.
+You need to log in as a member of Walkingworld to access the details for this walk and have an active subscription.
+Please join, or log in above if you are already a member.

 This is a magical place, a beautiful mixed woodland above the River Cree, in the care of the RSPB since 1984, with tumbling burns, moss-covered boulders, bluebells, primroses, common cow-wheat and wild garlic in season; resident red deer, barn owls, pine martens and red squirrels; summer migrants like pied flycatchers and redstarts; butterflies such as scotch argus and purple hairstreak, plus seven species of bat.

 Wood of Cree is the largest ancient woodland in southern Scotland, with continuous woodland cover for the last 5,000 years, since the last Ice Age.
-Otters are regularly spotted from the viewing platform on the Cree; there are two or three resident females on this stretch of the river.
+Otters are sometimes spotted from the viewing platform on the Cree; there are two or three resident females on this stretch of the river.

 Please note, there are no refreshments available on this walk.